Become a Support Group Leader

 It is not required that Support Group Leaders are clinicians nor have a background in psychology.
 Please review the sections below to determine if you are ready to lead an ANAD support group or if you’d rather join an already existing ANAD support group.

 ANAD Support Group leaders need to be strong and healthy.
 You will come across many triggers as a leader.
 We want to make sure that you are in a great place in your own recovery to be around people who are still struggling.
 We ask that you have been eating disorder behavior free for two years OR that you have a co-leader to run the group with you.

 ANAD wants to give you this tool to personally and privately check in with your own recovery, to make sure that you are in a good place to be an ANAD support group leader at this time.
 This is a list of statements that might indicate that a person might be struggling with food, weight and body image issues.
 If you go through this, it will be a good way for you to check on your own recovery, and reflect on whether you are in just the right place to be an amazing ANAD Support Group Leader!

 Please privately look over these items.
-If you notice that you are mostly free of Eating and Body Image issues, this will be a great time to lead an ANAD support group.
+If you notice that you are mostly free of the Eating and Body Image issues listed below, this will be a great time to lead an ANAD support group.